Zenika/labs-svelte/codelab/codelab.md

 create-svelte version 2.0.0-next.98

-Welcome to SvelteKit!
+Welcome to SvelteKit

 This is beta software; expect bugs and missing features.

 Problems?
 Open an issue on https://github.com/sveltejs/kit/issues if none exists already.

-✔ Which Svelte app template? › SvelteKit demo app
+✔ Which Svelte app template? › _SvelteKit_ demo app
 ✔ Use TypeScript? … No / Yes
 ✔ Add ESLint for code linting? … No / Yes
 ✔ Add Prettier for code formatting? … No / Yes